 Reverend Conner retired from the university in 1981.
 He was the first recipient of the Black Student Association's annual Legacy Award for his achievements at UTM.
 He currently resides in Martin and is the pastor for the Fuller Street Baptist Church in Dresden.
 He and his wife have three grown children: Harold Jr., Marshal, and Cathy.

 UTM offers a scholarship in his name, the Harold Conner Scholarship, which is designed to offer financial assistance to those students who show academic promise.
-The scholarship is a $3,000 per academic year renewable award that requires entering freshman applicants to have a high school GPA of 3.25 and an ACT score of 21 or SAT score of 470.
+The selective scholarship is a $2,000 per academic year award that requires entering freshmen to have a minimum high school GPA of 3.25 and ACT score of 21 (or SAT equivalent).

 Harold Conner Scholars